 We recommend the initial puppy visit at 7-8 weeks of age.
 Be sure to bring a fresh stool sample for parasite analysis, along with any medical history that you have.

 Heartworm Disease and prevention

 Vaccination and de-worming schedules

 Vaccinations are typically started at 7-8 weeks of age.
 Boosters are necessary at three- to four-week intervals until your puppy is at least 15-16 weeks of age, although some breeds should receive an additional booster.
 We use tiny needles to help minimize discomfort.
 Proper vaccinations are critical to prevent life-threatening infectious diseases.
 Common vaccinations include:

-DHPP: Often referred to as "Distemper vaccine" for simplicity.
+DHPP: Often referred to as the “Distemper vaccine” for simplicity.
 Includes Distemper, Hepatitis, Parainfluenza, and Parvovirus.
-Once puppy series is completed, boosters are required at one year of age, then every three years.
+Once the puppy series is completed, boosters are required at one year of age, then every three years.

 Rabies: Rabies vaccination is required by Indiana law.
 Puppies should be vaccinated for Rabies at 12-16 weeks of age and then boostered at one year of age.
 1-year or 3-year Rabies vaccinations are available for adult dogs.

 Kennel Cough (Bordetella): Kennel Cough is a highly contagious disease.
 Although not life-threatening, infection results in a hacking cough lasting 1-3 weeks.
 Spread is easiest in group settings such as boarding kennels, obedience classes, and dog shows.
 Vaccination is recommended every 6-12 months for dogs at risk.